 District 51 updates future masking protocols

 GRAND JUNCTION, Colo.
-(KKCO) - Mesa County Valley School District 51 sent out an email to parents and staff updating protocols, especially as it relates to wearing masks.
+(KJCT) - Mesa County Valley School District 51 sent out an email to parents and staff updating protocols, especially as it relates to wearing masks.

 The message cites the Mesa County Public Health data dashboard which reflects a downward trend in COVID cases.
 The date of February 7 is listed as a day where masks will no longer be required for students or staff but highly recommended.